Tanvir000Tonoy/2025/January 2025.md

 ```
 [18.01.2025] <br>
 I work all day long learning about Excel formatting && I have updated my Profile on Github

+[19.01.2025] <br>
+Learning More about Microsoft Excel as I'm going to pursue a course called Data science where the knowledge of Spreadsheet is required